 But that's true with a lot of other countries also.

-So we're gonna get fair deals and good deals with every country, and if we don't, we're gonna have nothing to do with them.
+So we're going to get fair deals and good deals with every country.

-they're not going to be allowed to participate in the United States.
+They're not going to be allowed to participate in the United States.

-This gentleman is all day long.
+Mr. President, many of the time, this gentleman is all day long.

 Many of Palestinian Americans who voted for you voted for you and not for Biden because you've promised them to end the war in Gaza.